Travel guide

 Photo: Diego F. Parra

-An eSIM eliminates these concerns instantly.
+An eSIM eliminates these concerns at a stroke.
 You install it before leaving home, and when you land at Dubrovnik or Split airport, your phone automatically connects to local networks.
-You don't need to look for SIM card stores, queue, or deal with language barriers.
+You don't need to look for SIM stores, queue, or deal with language barriers.
 You simply activate your plan and you're browsing.

 Flexibility is another key point.
 If your itinerary includes several Balkan or European countries, many eSIM plans cover multiple destinations with a single data package.
 You can move from Croatia to Montenegro, Bosnia, or Slovenia without changing cards or worrying about coverage.
 This is especially useful if you plan day trips to neighboring countries, which is very common from Dubrovnik.